-Tucked away in a quiet corner of Brooklyn Heights, PS/IS 8 has active parents, an imaginative curriculum and a special focus on social studies.
+Tucked away in a quiet corner of Brooklyn Heights, PS 8 has active parents, an imaginative curriculum and a special focus on social studies.
 It hums along like a well-serviced vehicle.
-Long gone are the days when the school was under-enrolled and struggled to attract students.

-Thematic social studies units are at the heart of the curriculum.
-Second-graders create a "Box City" of restaurants, banks, a hotel and even an Irish pub from cardboard boxesandlearn about community, business and architecture in the process.
+Thematic social studies units are at the heart of the curriculum at both sites.
+Second-graders create a "Box City" of restaurants, banks, a hotel and even an Irish pub from cardboard boxes, and learn about community, business and architecture in the process.
 Each "citizen" is given $100 per day to "live" in the city and must figure out how to pay taxes.

-The PTA raises close to $1 million each year.
+The PTA has raised close to $1 million each year.
 (The day we visited was the eve of a golf tournament fundraiser).
-In addition to the math curriculum, the money pays for teaching assistants and enrichment programs such as a long-standing collaboration with the Guggenheim Museum to bring teaching artists into the school and to take 3rd- and 4th-graders to the museum where they learn to become docents.
+The money pays for teaching assistants and a long-standing collaboration with the Guggenheim Museum to bring teaching artists into the school and to take 3rd- and 4th-graders to the museum where they learn to become docents.

-SPECIAL EDUCATION: There is at least one ICT team-teaching class on every grade.
-"We're still strong believers in the ICT model," Phillips said.
+SPECIAL EDUCATION: There is at least one ICT (integrated co-teaching) class on every grade.
 PS 8 enrolls some severely disabled children, including some who are non-verbal and have one-on-one assistants.

 ADMISSIONS: Zoned, neighborhood school.
 Despite a 2016 rezoning to alleviate overcrowding, PS 8 had a kindergarten wait list in 2017 and there is no longer room for pre-kindergarten classes.
 Fifth-graders get priority in admission to the middle school, now known as MS 915.
 (Pamela Wheaton, PS 8, May 2016; middle school info updated October, 2019)Read more